clearent/ClearentIdtechIOSFramework/README.md

 7 - Build your app.
 The Clearent Framework should be available for use.

-## Use the Clearent Framework with an IDTech device
+## Use the Clearent Framework with an IDTech device - the code

 1 - Add this to your ViewController.h
 #import <ClearentIdtechIOSFramework/ClearentIdtechIOSFramework.h>